RantumBits/ecomloop.github.io/content/pages/home.md

    We're not a typical ecommerce agency or web development company.
 Our clients are not *small businesses*.
 They are *innovative, independent* businesses looking to grow with ecommerce.
   title: ecomloop - ecommerce agency helping uncommon businesses grow
 ---
-## We help uncommon businesses grow with expert ecommerce agency services
+## We help uncommon businesses grow with ecommerce

 The world is moving to digital commerce at a faster rate than ever before.
 Well-implemented technology & analytics helps empower organizations to overcome limitations imposed by the traditional, physical economy.